FctsFxns/artist.bio/README.md

 Frontend tools used include LESS over Bootstrap for the styles, [Bower](http://bower.io/) for the javascript dependencies and [Grunt](http://gruntjs.com/) for the tasks.

 The testing and deployment of changes is made throught [Travis](http://travis-ci.org/) with our own recipe.

-The site is currently hosted in [Hetzner](https://www.hetzner.de/) and their datacenter are located in Nuremberg and in Falkenstein/Vogtland.
+The site can be hosted in any server that provides ftp access, since it's using [glynn](https://rubygems.org/gems/glynn/versions/1.2.3) project to deploy.

+## Instalación

+### Dependencias

+- Ruby y Bundle
+- Bower
+- Node y Grunt

+### Comando de instalación

+> $ sh bin/setup

+### Desarrollo

+> grunt --help
+>
+> grunt build
+>
+> grunt theming

+### Development variables

+Use this variables to take advantadge of livereload.

+> export JEKYLL_ENV=development

 ## ¿Cómo gestionar el contenido del sitio web?

-@todo

 - media
 - _data
 - _includes
 - _works
+- _pages

 ### 01. Carpeta 'media'